RSHKwee/sns2ofx/readme.md

 # Introduction

-The intent of this (java) application  is to convert sns (www.sns.nl) csv files to ofx files that can be read by a program like GnuCash (www.gucash.org).
+The intent of this (java) application is to convert sns (www.snsbank.nl) CAMT053 xml files to ofx files that can be read by a program like GnuCash (www.gucash.org).

 The origin is a Python script which can be found on Github:  https://github.com/chmistry/sns2ofx/releases.